 - To keep the sites small and fast as many users will be on expensive or poor quality connections

 - Ease maintenance and reduce the amount of time spent on future updates

 - Use WordPress as the platform – it is robust, easily customisable and powers a quarter of all websites in the world

 - Easily translate each small chunk of content

-In conclusion, ICMM’s eight books and toolkits are now presented in a digestible and accessible format.
-For instance, they feature: clearer communication, step-by-step guides to key information, links to related resources, and much more.
+ICMM’s eight books and toolkits are now presented in a digestible and accessible format.
+For instance, they feature clearer communication, step-by-step guides to key information, links to related resources, and much more.

-Likewise, the design and development consequently ensures users have a great experience.
-Readers immediately receive information they require, and importantly, in-house editors can easily add and edit content.
+Likewise, the design and development consequently ensure users have a great experience.
+Readers immediately receive the information they require, and importantly, in-house editors can easily add and edit content.